elasticspoon/personal_site/_posts/2025/04/11/2025-04-11-Playwright-Tips.md

 Like the locators above Playwright provides web first Capybara style assertions for use.

 See [the docs for a full list](https://playwright-ruby-client.vercel.app/docs/api/locator_assertions).
-These are very consistent but they collide with existing Capybara expectations so you cannot use both in the same test.
+These are very consistent and solve a lot of flakiness but they collide with existing Capybara expectations so you cannot use both in the same test.

 Fear not for this too I have a sloppily thrown together helper: